Reinhold Bertlmann: Education and career

 Bertlmann studied technical physics at the Vienna University of Technology and Theoretical Physics at the University of Vienna, where he received his Ph.D. degree in 1974.
 He worked as a scientist in Vienna, at the JINR in Dubna and at CERN.
 After his Habilitation in Theoretical Physics in Vienna 1981 about Duality between resonances and asymptotia, he held visiting professorships in Marseille, at the University Paris-Sud and at the CNRS.
 From 1987 until his retirement in 2010 he was university professor at the University of Vienna, where he is still lecturing.
 Reinhold Bertlmann has been married to the artist Renate Bertlmann since 1969.

 Physics

 Bertlmann works in quantum physics; in particular he is occupied with Bell inequalities, entanglement, decoherence and geometry of quantum systems.
 In addition he is concerned with anomalies in quantum field theory.

 Bertlmann was a close friend and collaborator of the late John Stewart Bell and worked together with Walter Thirring.
 Presently, he collaborates with Anton Zeilinger, with whom he organized the celebrated quantum conferences Quantum [Un]Speakables I in 2000 and Quantum [Un]Speakables II in 2014.
 The resulting collections of the 2000 essays, under the same title Quantum [Un]Speakables, has become seminal for the field.

+In 2000 he published the textbook Anomalies in Quantum Field Theory, which became a popular introductory text to quantum field theory and differential geometry.
+In 2023 he published the textbook Modern Quantum Theory, written together with his former student Nicolai Friis, covering quantum mechanics and quantum information theory.